Journaling works best when the page feels like a place to sort thoughts and release performance pressure.

 Sort Control From Concern

-Draw two columns: “I can influence” and “I cannot control.”
+Draw two columns: “I can influence” and “outside my control.”

 Put every worry into one of those columns.
-If a thought belongs in the second column, do not argue with it for ten more minutes.
-Write one sentence of release instead:
+If a thought belongs in the second column, leave it alone for the next ten minutes.
+Write one sentence of release:

 Write the Advice You Would Give a Friend